mfcovington/Log-Reproducible/_posts/2014-01-01-what-and-why.md

 <!-- **TAGLINE:** Set it and forget it... *until you need it!* -->

-### How does Log::Reproducible increase reproducibility?
+### How Log::Reproducible increases reproducibility

 - Provides [effortless and thorough record keeping]({{ site.baseurl}}{% post_url 2014-02-01-archive %}) of the conditions under which scripts are run
 - Allows [easy replication]({{ site.baseurl}}{% post_url 2014-04-01-reproduce %}) of these conditions